Bletinor/RestApiPHP/README.md

 In the config/config.php file the parameters and function to connect to a database are defined.

 The contact class is defined in models/contact.php.
 The class defines all properties of a contact object, functions to interact with the object (read, create, delete, etc).
-Thus functions are called by the API.
+This functions are called by the API.

 ## Security